 Remodeling for resale value is a tricky evaluation.
-The amount of the increase will depend on the area and quality of the remodel.
+The amount of the increase will depend on the area of the home, the quality of the remodel, and the upgrades added.
 For example, projects like kitchen renovations will return (on average) 90% on the investment.
 As the property value increases, so does the return on the investment in your remodel.

-The answer to this question, like many other remodeling quandaries is, it depends!
+The answer to this question, like many other remodeling quandaries, is it depends!
 Yes, remodeling is worth the investment for the increase in satisfaction with your living experience.
 Is living in a house you spend a lot of time in worth the renovation investment?
-Based on the American Time Use Survey, we spent about 62% of our waking time at home.
+Based on the American Time Use Survey, we spend about 62% of our waking time at home.
 In contrast, we only spent about 50% in 2019.

 Before you decide what areas of your home need renovation, ask yourself how much value you assign to being happy and comfortable in that space.
 Renovations are likely to increase the resale ability and value of your house.
-We all know that updated attractive homes sell quicker than outdated homes but be sure to evaluate your value before the potential return on investment.
+We all know that updated, attractive homes sell quicker than outdated homes, but be sure to evaluate what you value first before the potential return on investment.

-- Kitchens and bathrooms are the front runners, but their renovations typically come at a higher cost.
+Although kitchens and bathrooms are the top selling points, the cost of renovating these spaces typically comes at a higher cost.
 However, buyers see remodeling these spaces as incredibly impactful because they are the rooms in a home with the highest use.
 When done well, renovating kitchens and bathrooms often yield a high return on investment, usually ranging from 85% to 100%.

-- In a scenario where you may only have one bathroom on the upper level of your current home, adding a first-floor bathroom can add a lot of value.
-However, this project will require a sizeable investment of both your money and time up front, but you’ll likely recoup your costs.
+If you currently have only one bathroom on the upper level of your house, installing a bathroom on the first floor can significantly increase its value.
+A project like this will require a sizeable investment of both your money and time up front, but you’ll likely recoup your costs.

-- Determining the “best” updates depend on what the market looks like.
-For example, in a sellers’ market, the aesthetic piece isn’t as important as it would be in a buyers’ market where you would want to update eye-catching “basics” like fresh paint in a neutral color, new neutral carpet or flooring, etc.
+Determining the “best” updates depends on what the market looks like.
+For example, in a sellers’ market, the aesthetic piece isn’t as important as it would be in a buyers’ market.

 While it may not be in the budget to do any major renovations, there are a few things to keep in mind that may drag your home value down.

-- Removing bedrooms can be a detriment.
-For example, converting a 3-bedroom home into a 2-bedroom home with a walk-in closet or turning a bedroom into a dedicated office space could decrease value.
+Removing bedrooms can have a negative impact on prospective buyers.
+For example, converting a 3-bedroom home into a 2-bedroom house with a walk-in closet or turning a bedroom into a dedicated office space could decrease value.

-- Removing a bathroom to make a closet or other space will have a significant negative impact on your home value.
+Removing a bathroom to make a closet or other space will have a significant negative impact on the value of your home.

-- Taking out the only bathtub in the home may not reduce the value of the house, but it may narrow the number of people who would be interested in the home.
+Taking out the only bathtub in the home may not reduce the value of the house, but it may narrow the number of potential buyers who would be interested in the home.
 People with young kids or those considering starting a family will want at least one bathtub in their home.
-You may be excluding valuable buyers.
+You may be excluding valuable prospective buyers.

-- Too much personalization in the décor, finishes, countertops, cabinets, etc. can also impact the number of people who would be interested in purchasing the home.
-When someone walks into a house and all they can see is everything they will need or want to change, it’s a harder sell.
+Too much personalization in the décor, finishes, countertops, cabinets, etc., can also impact the number of people who would be interested in purchasing the home.
+When someone walks into a house, and all they can see is everything they will need or want to change, it’s a harder sell.
 It becomes increasingly difficult to convince someone to buy a house when they walk in and immediately see all the things they want to change or improve.

-- Unsightly curb appeal can immediately set a negative tone for the buyer.
+Unsightly curb appeal can immediately set a negative tone for the buyer.
 Remember, this is the first thing people see when they arrive at your property.
-If you have a broken front doorknob, broken gutters, a yard full of weeds, and a cracked driveway, those are all considerations the buyer will weigh when deciding to make an offer or not.
+If you have a broken front doorknob, broken gutters, unkempt landscaping, and a cracked driveway, those are all considerations the buyer will weigh when deciding to make an offer or not.